Frequently Asked Questions

 An actual scalpel or cutting-type blade should not be used under any circumstances as these are considered medical devices and cannot legitimately be used for this process.
 Any hand tool device (i.e, both handle and attached needles) used for microblading should be pre-sterilized and fully disposable.

 If pigment particles do not reach the dermis, they will disappear during the healing phase of the skin, during normal regeneration of cells at the epidermal level.
-Pigments do fade in the skin over time, but that does not make the process semi-permanent.
+Pigments do fade in the skin over time.
 It is impossible to predict how much pigment will fade away and how long it will take to do so with any measure of consistency or reliability.

 No; if someone is new to the industry and does not already have a minimum of 100 hours of training in permanent cosmetics, they need to have a similar amount of training in microblading, even if it is for just that one type of procedure.
 There are many areas of study when learning these techniques, which include facial morphology and bone structure, brow shaping and design, color analysis, color theory, proper handling of equipment, prevention of cross-contamination, as well as practice work and the opportunity to observe procedures before actually performing them under supervision.